RainingSea/cese/project/website/CharitableGivingPlatform/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'CharitableGivingPlatform' will be structured using Python for the backend logic and HTML for the frontend interface.
-The application will start at the Login Page where users can enter their credentials.
-After successful login, users will be redirected to the Dashboard Page, where they can view available charities and their contribution history.
-Users can navigate to the Registration Page if they need to create an account and can view detailed information about charities on the Charity Details Page.
-The application will utilize local text files for data storage, ensuring simplicity and ease of management.",
+"Implementation approach": "The web application will be developed using Python for backend logic, leveraging the built-in HTTP server for handling requests.
+HTML will be used for frontend presentation, with separate HTML files for each page.
+User sessions will be managed using simple session variables stored in memory.
+The application will read and write data from local text files for user accounts, charity information, and donation history.",

-"UI design": "The Login Page will feature a form for username and password input, along with a 'Login' button and a 'Register here' link.
-The Registration Page will have fields for username and password, along with a 'Submit' button.
-The Dashboard Page will display a list of charities with 'Details' buttons for each charity, a 'Donate' button, and a logout option.
-The Charity Details Page will show detailed information about the selected charity, including a donation input field and a 'Donate' button.
-A back button will allow users to return to the Dashboard.",
+"UI design": "The user interface will consist of the following pages: \n1.
+Login Page: Contains fields for username and password, a login button, and a link to the Registration Page. \n2.
+Registration Page: Contains fields for username and password, a register button, and a link back to the Login Page. \n3.
+Dashboard Page: Displays a list of available charities with 'Details' buttons for each charity, a view of the user's contribution history, and a logout button. \n4.
+Charity Details Page: Shows detailed information about the selected charity, including its mission and ongoing projects, a donation input field, and a donate button, along with a back button to return to the Dashboard.",

-"Data Storage": "Data will be stored in local text files.
-The following files will be used: 'users.txt' for storing user accounts (username and password), 'charities.txt' for storing charity information (name, mission, projects), and 'donations.txt' for recording user donations (username, charity name, amount).
-Each type of data will be organized into separate files to facilitate easy retrieval and management.",
+"Data Storage": "Data will be organized in local text files as follows: \n1. users.txt - Stores user account information in the format 'username,password'. \n2. charities.txt - Stores charity information in the format 'charity_name,mission,ongoing_projects'. \n3. donations.txt - Stores donation history in the format 'username,charity_name,amount,date'.
+This structure allows for easy retrieval and management of data through simple file manipulations in Python.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/charity_details.html", "users.txt", "charities.txt", "donations.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/charity_details.html", "users.txt", "charities.txt", "donations.txt"],

 "Data structures and interfaces": " classDiagram
+    class Main {
+        -UserManager user_manager
+        -CharityManager charity_manager
+        +main() str
+    }
-    class User {
+    class UserManager {
-        -str username
-        -str password
+        -users_file: str
         +login(username: str, password: str) bool
         +register(username: str, password: str) bool
+        +get_user_contributions(username: str) list
     }
-    class Charity {
+    class CharityManager {
-        -str name
-        -str mission
-        -str projects
-        +get_details() str
+        -charities_file: str
-    }
-    class Donation {
-        -str username
-        -str charity_name
-        -float amount
-        +record_donation() void
-    }
-    class Main {
-        -User user
-        -Charity charity
-        -Donation donation
+        +get_charities() list
-        +main() str
+        +get_charity_details(name: str) str
-        +login() void
-        +register() void
-        +view_dashboard() void
-        +view_charity_details() void
-    }
+        +record_donation(username: str, charity_name: str, amount: float) void }
 ",
 [/CONTENT]